Astro-TipTop-Services/astro-tiptop-services/docs/orion/parameterfiles.md

 <!-- ### Wavefront sensor requirements -->
 <p align="justify">
 In the two following section we list the parameters that are specific to each wavefront sensor.
-If you define a parameter for one WFS while another WFS is defined The parameter will be ignired.
+If you define a parameter for one WFS while another WFS is defined The parameter will be ignored.
 For example, if you define the parameter `SigmaRON`, while WfsType is `Pyramid`, `SigmaRON` is ignored.
 </p>

 #### Shack-Hartmann requirements